ufal/npfl114/labs/faq.md

   When a global random seed is set, methods like `tf.random.uniform` generate the same sequence of numbers on each iteration.

-  Instead, create a `Generator` object and use it to produce random numbers.
+  Instead, create a `tf.random.Generator` object and use it to produce random numbers.

   ```python
   generator = tf.random.Generator.from_seed(42)